kqdtran/learning-lab/stack/PITCHME.md

 - An SSH bastion account to connect to the database (and various servers)
 - Github accounts to contribute code
 - Quorum accounts (dev/prod)
+- Sentry for error logging
 - AWS accounts, if needed for a project
 - IMPORTANT: please turn on 2FA for all of your Quorum accounts

 +++

-- Authenticating to bastion is always the first step
+- Authenticating to bastion/db is always the first step
 - IP-limited access to all non-client-facing servers
 - Needs to access Quorum from home?
 VPN!